 - Use a variety of tools.
 PowerPoint has become the standard for delivering presentations, but that doesn’t mean you have to just show one text-based slide after another.
 Consider using knowledge checks during breaks.
 For example: push out a quiz or poll using your remote training platform.

 Take a hint from the microlearning playbook and send learners a drip feed of brief content one piece at a time – such as short eLearning modules, infographics, videos, or articles that are relevant to them and easy to digest.
 What you send should not feel like ‘homework’ and shouldn’t need a huge time investment; ideally, keep each item below two minutes in length.

-Whatever you choose to send, focus on big-picture topics and learning principles, and make it clear that the content will be the starting point for the upcoming training.
+Whatever type of content you choose to send, focus on big-picture topics and learning principles, and make it clear that the content will be the starting point for the upcoming training.
 You can also add the option to respond or provide feedback at the end of each snippet to encourage engagement even before the session begins.